vaibhavdhakulkar/Data-Structures-and-Algorithms/LinkedList/readme.md

 NULL ← [10] ⇄ [20] ⇄ [30] → NULL
 Traversal is possible both forward and backward.

-3. Circular Linked List
-In this structure, the last node points back to the first node instead of NULL.
+3. Circular Linked List: In this structure, the last node points back to the first node instead of NULL.

 Example:
 [10] → [20] → [30]